moynagar/MB-Docs/android/android_installation.md

 # MB Smart Android Installation Guide

-The intent behind this guide is to give a comprehensive understanding for what goes on under the hood of an installation of MB Smart for Android, in hopes of having a clear information source to be kept up to date and relevant by us.
-In the case you believe there is a mistake, or that there is some information missing, send us a message on slack and we'll evaluate it.
+The intent behind this guide is to give a comprehensive understanding for what goes on under the hood of an installation of MB Smart for Android in hopes of having a clear information source to be kept up to date and relevant by us.
+In the case you believe there is a mistake or there is some information missing, send us a message on slack and we'll evaluate it.

 ## Requirements: